Menlo School

 Menlo School, commonly referred to as just Menlo, is a private college preparatory school in Atherton, California, United States.
-The school comprises a middle school, grades 6–8, with approximately 230 students and a high school, grades 9–12, with about 570 students.
+The school comprises a middle school, grades 6–8, with approximately 230 students and a high school, grades 9–12, with about 600 students.
 The middle and high school share a campus and have some overlapping administration, such as the Head of School.

 Menlo was established in 1915 and in 1927, a junior college was added, which later became Menlo College.
-The college was formally separated from Menlo School in 1994, but the two institutions shared a single dining hall until 2017, when Menlo School built a separate cafeteria.
+The college was formally separated from Menlo School in 1994, but the two institutions shared a number of facilities, including a single dining hall, until 2017, when Menlo School built a separate cafeteria.

 Menlo School is accredited by the Western Association of Schools and Colleges and is a member of the National and California Associations of Independent Schools.

-Menlo's tuition for the 2022-2023 school year was $55,900, a 41.5% increase from the 2013-2014 school year.
+Menlo's tuition for the 2025–2026 school year is $64,718, a 20.28% increase from the 2014–2015 school year, adjusted for inflation using the Consumer Price Index.